The Garden of Sinners: A Study in Murder – Part 1: Plot

 Later, Mikiya has dinner with his detective cousin Daisuke, who is investigating the recent murders.
 Daisuke explains that the police had found Mikiya's school emblem at the latest murder scene.
 After school, SHIKI cryptically warns Mikiya that Shiki will kill "anything that opens up her isolation with the world".
 Despite this, he offers to eat lunch with Shiki the next day.
 He notices a bandaged injury on her left arm, and she admits she got it during the latest killing.
-Mikiya doesn't believe her, but Shiki warns him again that if he doesn't back off, she will end up killing him as well.
+Mikiya doesn't believe her, but Shiki warns him again that if he does not back off, she will end up killing him as well.
 He later learns from Daisuke that the killer might have an injury around the elbow, the location that Shiki had bandaged.
 Panicking, Mikiya goes to Shiki's mansion and finds her drenched in blood with a freshly beheaded corpse.
 She spots and approaches him to give a cryptic warning.

 After the police arrive at the crime scene, Mikiya pretends to not have seen anybody, but he secretly returns to Shiki's house nightly to keep watch.
 Eventually, she loses her patience and confronts Mikiya, who still refuses to believe she is the killer.
 When Mikiya continues to keep watch, Shiki chases him to the outside road and holds him at knifepoint.
 When Shiki demands him to say something, Mikiya tells her that he doesn't want to die.
 Shiki then declares her intent to kill him.

 Screeching tires are heard, and the scene switches to June 1998, when Mikiya has started to work for the magus Tōko Aozaki.
 He visits a hospitalized, comatose Shiki with flowers, telling her that he has always believed in her.